httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The client MUST NOT perform multiple upload transfers for the same upload resource in parallel.
 This helps avoid race conditions, and data loss or corruption.
 The server is RECOMMENDED to take measures to avoid parallel upload transfers: The server MAY terminate any creation ({{upload-creation}}) or append ({{upload-appending}}) for the same upload URL.
 Since the client is not allowed to perform multiple transfers in parallel, the server can assume that the previous attempt has already failed.
 Therefore, the server MAY abruptly terminate the previous HTTP connection or stream.

-If the offset indicated by `Upload-Offset` field value does not match the offset provided by the immediate previous offset retrieval ({{offset-retrieving}}), or the end offset of the immediate previous incomplete successful transfer, the server MUST respond with a `409 (Conflict)` status code.
+If the offset indicated by the `Upload-Offset` field value does not match the offset provided by the immediate previous offset retrieval ({{offset-retrieving}}), or the end offset of the immediate previous incomplete successful transfer, the server MUST respond with a `409 (Conflict)` status code.

 The server MUST send the `Upload-Offset` header field in the response if it considers the upload active, either when the response is a success (e.g. `201 (Created)`), or when the response is a failure (e.g. `409 (Conflict)`).
 The value MUST be equal to the end offset of the entire upload, or the begin offset of the next chunk if the upload is still incomplete.
-The client SHOULD consider the upload failed if the status code indicates a success but the offset indicated by `Upload-Offset` field value does not equal the total of begin offset plus the number of bytes uploaded in the request.
+The client SHOULD consider the upload failed if the status code indicates a success but the offset indicated by the `Upload-Offset` field value does not equal the total of begin offset plus the number of bytes uploaded in the request.

 If the request completes successfully and the entire upload is complete, the server MUST acknowledge it by responding with a successful status code between 200 and 299 (inclusive).
 Servers are RECOMMENDED to use a `201 (Created)` response if not otherwise specified.
 The response MUST NOT include the `Upload-Complete` header field with the value set to false.